 You can use it to manage the performance of the storage resources allocated from the host to the VMs by enabling the Quality of Service feature in the disk configurations of virtual machines.

 By monitoring the virtual HDD’s operational activity, you can examine I/O performances and prevent bottlenecks on disks by managing I/O resources among other virtual disks.

 If you didn’t add an ISO file when creating the VM, you could add it from the Image File location in the DVD Drive settings.
 Also, if you want to erase the DVD drive, you can click the Remove button while the device is selected.

 Creating a Generation 1 virtual machine will show the Physical Drive option in the DVD settings.
 With this option, you can install with a Windows installation media inserted in the host DVD drive.

 Step 12: Network Adapter

 Default Switch is selected by default in Virtual Switch options in Network Adapter settings because no Internal or External Switch is configured on Virtual Switch Manager.

 Default Switch uses a NAT connection to access the host computer’s network.
 The VM can access the Internet using this Switch, but not the local network to which your physical computer is connected.
-To fix this problem, you need to create an External Switch and select the host’s Ethernet or WiFi card as the network adapter.
+To fix this problem, create an External Switch and select the host’s Ethernet or WiFi card as the network adapter.